fract4d/gnofract4d/doc/continuous_zooming.md

 #### Dynamic resolution

-As explained before, there're multiple factors that influence the ability of Gnofract 4D to keep up the frame rate while running CZ.
+As explained before, there are multiple factors that influence the ability of Gnofract 4D to keep up the frame rate while running CZ.
 CPU power, fractal formula complexity and image resolution are the main ones.

-This algorithm is not a magic solution to produce smooth animations under every condition, but it should help to boot framerate in some cases.
+This algorithm is not a magic solution to produce smooth animations under every condition, but it should help to boot frame rate in some cases.

 At a high level point of view, this algorithm gives more priority to pixels close to the center of the image when zooming in and the other way around when zooming out.
 This is because, for example, when zooming in, pixels around the center are more likely to be reused in further frames.
 That said, at a certain point, we stop calculating pixels and instead we use reused pixels from previous frame to interpolate remaining ones.
 That _certain point_ is enabled when:
-- the time to calculate the current frame is over (we cannot keep up framerate)
+- the time to calculate the current frame is over (we cannot keep up frame rate)
-- we have calculated/reused a minumun number of pixels.
+- we have calculated/reused a minimum number of pixels.
 Otherwise, we wouldn't have enough detail, and it will get worse for subsequent frames (no pixels to reuse).

 The regular calculation process, without taking into account advanced algorithms like _box-guessing_, basically calculates pixels row by row from left to right.
 CZ calculation process does this using a spiral loop, this way inner/outer pixels can be calculated before.